RobertCarrUTA/C-Multithreaded-Substring-Search/README.md

   * [Compile Instructions](#compile-instructions)
   * [Requirements for Using Your Own Textfile](#requirements-for-using-your-own-textfile)

+## About the Project
+In this program, substring searches are performed in text files in a multithreaded manner.
+Multithreading was used to improve the efficiency of searching for substrings within large strings (there are over 4,318,6700 characters in [shakespeare.txt](https://github.com/RobertCarrUTA/C-Multithreaded-Substring-Search/blob/main/shakespeare.txt)!).
+[POSIX thread libraries](https://pubs.opengroup.org/onlinepubs/7908799/xsh/pthread.h.html) were used to support multiple threads.
+POSIX provides standard C/C++ thread APIs.
+New concurrent processes were spawned with this method.

 ## Compile Instructions
 These compile instructions are for a Ubuntu Operating System
 * compile: gcc -pthread -o substring substring.c